Biodiversity net gain

 The biodiversity enhancements must be monitored, maintained, and legally secured for 30 years under a S106 or a Conservation Covenant (CC).
 A CC is a private, voluntary agreements (between a landowner/leaseholder and a responsible body (e.g. LPA or conservation body/organisation) to conserve the natural or heritage features of the land, in this case to ensure specific land management processes and outcomes.

-We will be required to monitor this agreement for 30 years by requesting ecological progress assessments at given intervals (e.g. year 2, 5, 10, 15, 20, 25, 30) depending on the habitat being created/enhanced.
+We will be required to monitor this agreement for 30 years by requesting ecological progress assessments at given intervals (e.g. years 1, 2, 5, 10, 15, 20, 25, 30) depending on the habitats being created/enhanced.

 The council will levy a fee to monitor the net gain as required by law, in addition to any financial penalties raised in the event of a breach or unsuccessful habitat enhancement.